OpenID provider / OAuth 2.0 server issuer URL aliases

 -

 To identify an OpenID provider / OAuth 2.0 authorisation server by more than one issuer URLs.
-This can be useful as a light form of multitenancy, in deployments where the complete data isolation of individual issuers provided by the special multitenant Connect2id server edition is not required or feasible.
+This can be useful as a light form of multitenancy, in deployments where the complete data isolation of individual issuers by the multitenant Connect2id server edition is not required or feasible.

 Configuration